Postdoctoral positions as fellows

 We do not have any open funding for postdoctoral positions at this stage but we would be happy to sponsor good applicants for external fellowships.
 We have been successful in the past with EMBO LTFs, EMBO STFs, and Marie Curie IFs.
 If you are interested in working in the lab and you have a competitive CV, please do get in touch.

-EPSRC 3-years Funded PhD position on Machine Learning and Sleep
+3-years Funded PhD position on the links between Sleep and Cognitive performance

 About the lab